Dividend Stocks For Retirement

 This doesn’t invalidate the strategy of using dividend stocks or of harnessing the power of professional managers any more than the existence of a bad doctor invalidates the wisdom of using a good doctor.
 It simply means that implementing the strategy requires a bit more work than thumbing through the yellow pages or the digital pages of mutual fund directory.

 You need to weed out the bad managers, and even the “lucky” managers, from the truly good ones.
-Here’s where an objective investment advisor can help you.
+Here’s where an objective investment consultant can help you.
 Don’t trust an advisor who is paid a commission by the mutual fund company; that person is a “sales rep,” not an “objective advisor.”
 Fiduciary advisors are at the top of the quality pyramid and offer 100% objective advice.
 They typically have the experience and research tools to determine which dividend stock fund or ETF is best for you.

 Dividend Stock Income is Just One Aspect of Planning For a Comfortable Retirement